ibelie/language-formula/README.md

-# language-formula
+# Formula language support in Atom

-Formula language support in Atom
+Adds syntax highlighting and snippets for Formula files in Atom.